optiver/vulcan-py/CONTRIBUTING.md

 3. Set `Plan` to `Vulcan`
 4. Click `Promote`
 5. Click `Release`

+## Working on/closing tickets

+When you finish a ticket and close it, if you will not be immidiately releasing vulcan then you should associate that ticket with `vulcan-next`, creating that release if it doesn't exist.
+If a ticket does not require a release (documentation changes, or similar) then you don't need to associate a fix verison.

 ## Setting up dev environment
 Unfortunately, because pep-517 disabled editable installs, and because vulcan builds itself, it is not